ampize/docs/content/docs/guides/dam.md

 ## Launching the image library

-You can access the image library from 2 locations: "globally" from the burger menu or in an "image field".
+You can access the image library from different locations: "globally" from the burger menu, in an "image field" or from the Rich Text Editor.

 ### Globally